Synogun/FarmRPGPlus/README.md

 ### 🏢💰 Vault Guesser Button

-Adds a button to the Vault page that guesses the next code try based on the amount of tries done (Still in very early stages, but follows the general strategy: 0123 -> 4567 -> 89).
+Adds a button to the Vault page that guesses the next code try based on the hints provided.

 - Configurations:
   - **Enable Vault Guesser Button**: Enable or disable the feature.